f-viktor/GPU-Passthrough_Arch-Linux/README.md

     	Kernel driver in use: vfio-pci
     	Kernel modules: snd_hda_intel
 ```
-if it doesnt look like that, you messed something up, recheck your conf files, re run
+note the `Kernel driver in use:` parameter.
+If it doesnt look like that, you messed something up, recheck your conf files, re run
 ```
 sudo mkinitcpio -p linux
 ```